unahouExosite/docs/portals/README.md

 }
 ```

-* `"dataSources"` is an array of data source ids a device has.
+* `"dataSources"` is an array of data source IDs a device has.

     * `<data-source-id-N>` is a 40 character hex string representing the data source's RID in the One Platform